sanonone/kektordb/DOCUMENTATION.md

 During search, if you request `hydrate_relations: true`, KektorDB returns the matching chunk **AND** the full text of the previous/next chunks in a single JSON response.

 **Self-Repair:** The graph engine includes a self-repair mechanism.
 If it detects a link to a node that no longer exists (e.g. was deleted), it automatically cleans up the broken link in the background to maintain consistency without impacting query latency.

+### 4.4 Advanced RAG Pipeline (v0.4.0)
+KektorDB implements a sophisticated "Agentic" retrieval pipeline to solve common RAG issues:

+1.  **Query Rewriting (CQR):** Uses a fast LLM to rewrite user questions based on chat history.
+Solves the "Memory Problem" (e.g., User: "How to install it?" -> System: "How to install KektorDB?").
+2.  **Grounded HyDe:** Generates a hypothetical answer to the question using context snippets, then embeds that answer for retrieval. drastically improves recall for vague queries.
+3.  **Safety Net:** If HyDe fails to find relevant context, the system automatically falls back to standard vector search in real-time.

+### 4.5 Embedded Web UI
+A built-in dashboard is available at `http://localhost:9091/ui/`.
+*   **Graph Explorer:** Visualize the connections between your documents and entities using a force-directed graph.
+*   **Search Debugger:** Test queries and see exactly which chunks and relations are retrieved.
+*   **Zero Dependencies:** The UI is embedded in the single binary.
+No Node.js required.

 ---